Experience a conservation project in action

 To carry out the work we've installed some protection around the house to ensure the delicate contents of the hall are shielded from dust and debris created by the works.
 Hoarding has also been put up in the rooms where the work will take place to allow our team to undertake their repairs safely.

 Much of the house is still accessible and our hoardings have been decorated with interesting facts, personal accounts and oral history recordings about the problems we'll be fixing.

 FRIEND OR FOE TRAIL

 Pick up a family trail to discover what's eating Brodsworth.
-Hunt for giant bugs around the house and gardens, uncover fun facts about the work we're doing to fix the house and design your own bug.
+Hunt for giant bugs around the house, uncover fun facts about the work we're doing to fix the house and design your own bug.